dvl-tum/motsynth-baselines/README.md

 # MOTSynth Baselines
 This repository provides baseline implementations for object detection, segmentation and tracking on the MOTSynth dataset.

-Pretrained models and complete instructions coming soon!
+Pretrained models and complete instructions will be released soon after the ECCV deadline (7th of March).

 > ![Method Visualization](teaser_github.png)